 After the successful market introduction of the Gold Queen's Beasts and Silver Queen's Beasts, the Royal Mint decided to expand the series by including a platinum version.
 The first "Lion of England" platinum coin of the series was released in 2017.
-The second, third and fourth coin issues that show the "Griffin of Edward III", "Red Dragon of Wales" and "Unicorn of Scotland" have already been released as well.
 A total of 10 coin designs will eventually make up the Queen's Beasts series.
 Each coin design depicts one of the Queen's Beasts on the reverse side, the 10 heraldic animal statues that appeared in the coronation ceremony of Queen Elizabeth II.

 The 99.95% pure Platinum Queen's Beasts are the first-ever platinum coins to be released by Britain's esteemed Royal Mint.
 Only brilliant uncirculated 1 oz coins are offered for now.
 The coins are available individually as well as in 10-coin-tubes and monster boxes containing 100 coins (10 tubes).
 All coins of the Queen's Beasts coin series are fully backed by the British government.
 The legal tender coins are also exempt from the UK Capital Gains Tax.
 American buyers that are investing in platinum for their retirement can include the coins in their Individual Retirement Accounts (IRA's).